 Kumar's work has exhibited widely across the US and in countries including India, Taiwan, China, Poland, South Korea, Taiwan, Thailand, Belgium, Bulgaria, Italy, U.K., Norway, France, Australia and Finland among many others.
 His works have been installed at venues including the Dr. Bhau Daji Lad Museum (formerly Victoria & Albert Museum, Mumbai); Gallery Odyssey, Mumbai; Sundaram Tagore gallery, NYC; Queens Museum, NYC; Seoul Museum of Art, Seoul; Lakeeren Gallery, Mumbai; Artifact Gallery, NYC; LACDA, Los Angeles, CA; Museum of Fine Arts, Georgia; Schneider Museum of Art, Oregon; Charleston Heights Art Center, Las Vegas; TamTam Gallery, Taiwan; Guanlan Printmaking Base, China; UNM Art Museum, Albuquerque; SCA Contemporary, Albuquerque; NIU Art Museum, Illinois and Kriti Gallery, Varanasi among many others.
 Kumar’s work has also featured in international art fairs including India Art Fair, Dubai Art Fair and Poznan Art Week.

-Shaurya Kumar currently lives and works in Chicago, IL and is an Associate Professor at the School of the Art Institute of Chicago.
+Shaurya Kumar currently lives and works in Chicago, IL.
+He is an Associate Professor at the School of the Art Institute of Chicago and the Chair of the Department of Printmedia which consists of over twenty faculty and 20 graduate students and serves over 750 undergrad students each year.